Posted on September 26, 2018 and last updated on October 29, 2025

 • Sights: fields, South Acton Swamp

-A “Trail” sign in the field tells you to head off to the right side of the meadow, and then to turn left and walk down along the tree line.
-There are a little arrows marking the way.
-Eventually, you’ll come to a path on the left with blue blazes that will take you straight(ish) through the woods.
-When the path turned right, toward the wetland, I lost the blazes but followed orange tags that led to a view of the marsh.
+When the path turned toward the wetland, I lost the blazes but followed orange tags that led to a view of the marsh.
 I couldn’t see where they went from this point, so turned around and followed an old woods road back up to the fields.

 Directions: The trailhead is on the north side of Foxes Ridge Road—the right side if you’re coming from the south.
-If you drive by the driveway for Great East Alpacas and Llamas, which is 699 Foxes Ridge Road, you’ve gone a smidge too far.
+The address is 651 Foxes Ridge Road.
+If you drive by the driveway for Great East Alpacas and Llamas, at 699 Foxes Ridge Road, you’ve gone a smidge too far.
 A small Three Rivers Land Trust sign at a break in the stone wall directs you to parking in the field.
 You can also park along the road’s wide shoulder.

 Let me know if you have any trail updates or corrections!